Ideomotor phenomenon

 The ideomotor phenomenon is a psychological phenomenon wherein a subject makes motions unconsciously.
 Also called ideomotor response (or ideomotor reflex) and abbreviated to IMR, it is a concept in hypnosis and psychological research.
 It is derived from the terms "ideo" (idea, or mental representation) and "motor" (muscular action).
 The phrase is most commonly used in reference to the process whereby a thought or mental image brings about a seemingly "reflexive" or automatic muscular reaction, often of minuscule degree, and potentially outside of the awareness of the subject.
 As in responses to pain, the body sometimes reacts reflexively with an ideomotor effect to ideas alone without the person consciously deciding to take action.
 The effects of automatic writing, dowsing, facilitated communication, applied kinesiology, and ouija boards have been attributed to the phenomenon.

 The associated term "ideo-dynamic response" (or "reflex") applies to a wider domain, and extends to the description of all bodily reactions (including ideo-motor and ideo-sensory responses) caused in a similar manner by certain ideas, e.g., the salivation often caused by imagining sucking a lemon, which is a secretory response.
 The notion of an ideo-dynamic response contributed to James Braid's first neuropsychological explanation of the principle through which suggestion operated in hypnotism.

 History of scientific investigation

 With the rise of Spiritualism in 1840s, mediums devised and refined a variety of techniques for communicating, ostensibly, with the spirit world including table-turning and planchette writing boards (the precursor to later Ouija boards).
 These phenomena and devices quickly became the subject of scientific investigation.

-The term Ideomotor was first used in a scientific paper discussing the means through which these spiritualistic phenomena produced effect, by William Benjamin Carpenter in 1852, hence the alternative term "Carpenter effect".
-Carpenter derived the word ideomotor from the components ideo, meaning "idea" or "mental representation", and motor, meaning "muscular action".
-In the paper, Carpenter explained his theory that muscular movement can be independent of conscious desires or emotions.
+The term ideomotor was first used by William Benjamin Carpenter in 1852.
+In a scientific paper that specifically discussed the means through which James Braid's "hypnotism" produced its effects, Carpenter derived the word ideomotor from the components ideo, meaning "idea" or "mental representation", and motor, meaning "muscular action".
+In the paper, Carpenter explained his theory that muscular movement can be independent of conscious desires or emotions; hence the alternative term "Carpenter effect".